- Workplace Violence

 Mental Injury Toolkit (MIT)

-This quick referecne card provides a lead to information on psychosocial hazards in the workplace that can cause physchological and physical harm to workers.
+This quick reference card provides a lead to information on psychosocial hazards in the workplace that can cause psychological and physical harm to workers.
 This card also has direct links to the OHCOW website and StressAssess.

 Ergonomics Fact Sheet

-Ergonomics is the science of designing the most effective and healthy way of enabling the environment you work in, which includes all the tools and equipment you use for your job to fit YOU the worker; rather than physically forcing your body to fit the job.
+Ergonomics is the science of designing the most effective and healthy way of enabling the environment you work in, which includes all the tools and equipment you use for your job to fit YOU the worker, rather than physically forcing your body to fit the job.
 It is irrelevant to the type of work you perform, the science of ergonomics can be applied in every workplace and working environment.
-Read more of our ergonomic fact sheet by clicking to download your own copy.
+Read more of our ergonomic fact sheet.

 Work refusal flow chart

 Although the right to refuse unsafe work is available to just about all workers in Ontario, the process of exercising this right can be seen as a little daunting and stressful to just about any worker.
-The Minisrty of Labour provides this easy to follow flow chart to assist any worker in ensuring their right to be safe at work is respected.
+The Ministry of Labour provides this easy-to-follow flow chart to assist any worker in ensuring their right to be safe at work is respected.

 Worker entitlements under the OHSA